Information for Economics Students

 Planning your Economics Major:

-Students majoring in Economics need a minimum of 42 units to complete a BA in Economics, with a total minimum of 120 units required for graduation at CSUS.
-Of the 42 units, 9 are required lower division courses and 15 are required upper division courses and the remaining 18 units (6 courses) are upper division electives.
+Students majoring in Economics need 42-45 units to complete a BA in Economics, with a total minimum of 120 units required for graduation at CSUS.
+Of the 45 units, 12 are required lower division courses and 15 are required upper division courses and the remaining 18 units (6 courses) are upper division electives.
 Students are strongly encouraged to meet with an advisor and fill out a Major Advising Worksheet.
 Links to Major Advising Worksheets corresponding to the requirements in the current and previous catalog years are provided below:

 Before you come in for your scheduled advising appointment please have the following ready: